DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-10-07-linking-partnerships-with-accreditations.md

 ## What we changed

+We have made several changes, including:

-- Require users to select one or more accreditations held by the accredited provider when creating or editing a partnership
+- requiring users to select one or more accreditations held by the accredited provider when creating or editing a partnership
-- Allow multiple accreditations per partnership and preserve their start and end dates
+- allowing multiple accreditations per partnership and preserve their start and end dates
-- Show the selected accreditations in the partnership view so users can see scope and timing
+- showing the selected accreditations in the partnership view so users can see scope and timing

 ## How it works